 This tool would allow communities the option to evaluate a wide variety of factors to predict the potential impacts, costs, and benefits of a proposed project.
 Further, this tool would allow communities to explore and examine alternatives during the project development process.
 Factors may include, but are not limited to potential tax revenues, infrastructure cost, short and long term maintenance costs, local and regional economic impact and environmental impact.
 MVRPC will partner with local jurisdictions, agencies and organizations to identify factors.
-The analysis tool would be web-based for ease of access and maintenance.
+The analysis tool would be web-based for ease of access by local government staff where they would enter their data for their own analysis.